PotatoShapedWhale/docs/docs/leo/information/fto.md

 Go over some of the example radio call outs at the bottom of [this page](https://docs.kcdojrp.com/docs/leo/information/codes#example-usage).

-You should also go over basic procedures and terminology at this points, For Ex.
-What is a Felony Traffic Stop.
+You should also go over basic procedures and terminology at this point, for example, what a Felony Traffic Stop is.

 ## Map Knowledge & Driving Test

 In this section introduce the recruit to the postal code system and the `/postal {postal}` command.

-Ask some basic question about the state, Such as "Where is Paleto Bay," "Where is Grove Street," etc.
+Ask some basic question about the state, such as "Where is Paleto Bay?", "Where is Grove Street?", etc.

-Next we'll conduct the driving test starting at Fort Zancudo:
+Next, we'll conduct the driving test starting at Fort Zancudo:

 1. Instruct the recruit to spawn one of the authorized recruit training vehicles.
     - First 3 of the non-slick-top variants.
-2. Have the recruit drive to a popular location on the map, Stopping at a gas station on the way.
+2. Have the recruit drive to a popular location on the map, stopping at a gas station on the way.
 Avoid entering AOP.
     - Ex.
-Mirror Park or Grapeseed
+Mirror Park or Grapeseed.
-3. During this test, The recruit must follow all traffic laws with the exception of blinkers.
+3. During this test, the recruit must follow all traffic laws with the exception of blinkers.
-    - Provide 15-20MPH Leeway on speed and Do not be overly strict on maintaining the lane.
+    - Provide 15-20MPH Leeway on speed and do not be overly strict on maintaining the lane.

-During this test is also a casual interview, Get to know your recruit while you take a relaxing drive!
+During this test, you should also treat it as a casual interview; get to know your recruit while you take a relaxing drive!

 ## Standard Traffic Stop & Tickets

-* The training officer should be using a brightly colored ford explorer of the department in training for with the plate "12ABC34" and name "John Doe"
+* The training officer should be using a brightly colored ford explorer of the department in training for with the plate "12ABC34" and name "John Doe."
 * The training officer should be pulled over for a misdemeanor traffic offense in this scenario.
-* The recruit should be using a standard LEO vehicle for the department in training for.
+* The recruit should be using a standard LEO vehicle for the department they are in training for.

 In this section we will complete a minimum of 2 traffic stops.
 Complete more if necessary to teach the proper procedure.

-Firstly complete a traffic stop [without dispatch](https://docs.kcdojrp.com/docs/leo/information/first-shift#wo-dispatch).
+Firstly, complete a traffic stop [without dispatch](https://docs.kcdojrp.com/docs/leo/information/first-shift#wo-dispatch).
-    - The recruit must have their [radar](https://docs.kcdojrp.com/docs/leo/tools/radar) working
+    - The recruit must have their [radar](https://docs.kcdojrp.com/docs/leo/tools/radar) working.
     - In this traffic stop the recruit shall issue a ticket/citation.

-Then complete a traffic stop [with dispatch](https://docs.kcdojrp.com/docs/leo/information/first-shift#w-dispatch).
-(The T.O.
-Should be Dispatch)
+Then, complete a traffic stop [with dispatch](https://docs.kcdojrp.com/docs/leo/information/first-shift#w-dispatch) (the T.O. should be dispatch).
-    - The recruit must have their [radar](https://docs.kcdojrp.com/docs/leo/tools/radar) working
+    - The recruit must have their [radar](https://docs.kcdojrp.com/docs/leo/tools/radar) working.
     - In this traffic stop the recruit shall issue a verbal warning.

 * The training officer is not to be combative or aggressive during the traffic stop.
-* The recruit will make radio calls as outlined in [LEO First Shift](/docs/leo/information/first-shift)
+* The recruit will make radio calls as outlined in [LEO First Shift](/docs/leo/information/first-shift).

 ## Vehicle Pursuit